triangledirt/books/RAPE!.md

 Before I's knows it I's at me and Laely's spot: the fountain.
 I's hadn't planned on goin' here, exactly, but this was like the only spot to go, as of late.
 It be where Laely and I sit and talk about books, where we met and where she first pet me dog.
 I be missin' that bitch somethin' fierce, and be sad that we be comin' to the end of our acquaintance.

 I sits on the edge of the fountain, puttin' my crutches next to me.
-I get a dirty look from a bitch who must not like cripples---she move away when I sit down.
+I get a dirty look from a bitch who must not like cripples—she move away when I sit down.
 I be thinkin' about how cruel a world it be where a bitch don't like a nigga just because he walk with a limp, that she move away from him when he sit down next to her, when it strike me that bitches have it hard, too.

 To be a bitch in this world, comes with a special set of disadvantages.

 First of all, bitches be weak.
 Which mean that any nigga that come alone can hold that bitch down and fuck her.
 Whereas if you're a guy, and some guy attacks you, you have a fighting chance.
 But a bitch, no. Unless she a really big bitch, then she might be able to fight a nigga off.
 But no one wants to fuck a really big bitch anyway, so she don't have no problems.

-Bitches bein' weak also mean they can't play the major sports---you don't see bitches playin' football.
+Bitches bein' weak also mean they can't play the major sports—you don't see bitches playin' football.
 And it also mean that bitches run weird.
 Has you ever seen a bitch run?
 They run like a cross between an insect and a butterfly, with they arms flailin' about.
-You have to think that does some damage to a bitch, psychologically---the fact that they run like a mantis.
+You have to think that does some damage to a bitch, psychologically—the fact that they run like a mantis.

 Also, bitches be preoccupied with they looks.
-And of course we like that---we like a bitch to be lookin' fine.
+And of course we like that—we like a bitch to be lookin' fine.
 But that has to take a toll on a bitch, her bein' always concerned with she hair and she toenails and she scent and shit.
 Me I just spray on some Drakkar Noir and get out the door, but a bitch..she gots to be perfumed in all the right places.
 She gots to have pumpkin spice-flavored yeast infection cream, for chrissake.
 I mean a bitch gotta have separate perfume for her hoo ha that be separate for her perfume for she armpits and that be separate for her perfume for she hair.
 That shit be tiresome.

 A bitch's looks is very important, because without it a bitch has nothing.
 It don't matter how smart a bitch is if she don't got looks, because nobody pay attention to an ugly bitch.
 This a hard fact of life, but it be a fact bitches has to accept.
 A cute bitch can go far in life.
 An ugly bitch, not so much.
 That sucks for ugly bitches.